aballou16/intro_ggplot2/README.md

 # intro_ggplot2
 ## Introduction to ggplot2 with example code and applications

 In the included R markdown document (intro_ggplot_final.Rmd), I've included an introduction to ggplot, example code, and walkthrough exercises.
+I've also included the .pdf output of the markdown document (intro_ggplot_final.pdf).

 Topics include: